 Since the beginning of the Covid-19 crisis, I wanted to find out how Bangladeshis in Britain have been coping with the lockdown.
-Although it's necessary for everyone to comply with self-isolation and remain two meters distance from others in public, many Bangladeshis are also worried about their family members.
+Although it's necessary for everyone to comply with self-isolation and remain two meters distance from others in public, many Bangladeshis are also worried about their family members I'm such a troubling time.
 I am worried about my father who has been in hospital several times this year.
 His health problems are linked with breathing.
-He is also in his early 80s.
+He is in his early 80s.

 In April-May, Bengali Muslims in Britain prepare for Ramadan, a holy month under Islamic calendar.
 During this month they would fast, pray and gather in groups to celebrate such a festive occasion.
 Due to the lockdown and social isolation, it maybe extremely difficult for a lot of people to come together to appreciate the spiritual time.
 If many of these Muslims have stopped gathering - how are they coping in isolation?
 I want to find out from these British citizens.